 Students of Sinclair’s Dietetic and Nutritional Management Program are eligible to become members of the Academy of Nutrition and Dietetics (AND), a nationally recognized organization located at 120 South Riverside Plaza, Suite 200, Chicago Illinois 60606, 1-800-877-1600, www.eatright.org.
 This specially designed program enables students to enjoy benefits of student AND membership while attending school.
 Graduates are eligible for active AND membership.
 Benefits include networking, professional growth, educational enrichment, and developing leadership skills.
 The graduate is eligible to take the National Credentialing Exam to become a Dietetic Technician, Registered (DTR).View Full Program Details

 Graduates of the Dietary Managers (DM) Program are trained foodservice professionals in health care delivery systems.
 They understand basic nutritional needs of clients and work in partnership with dietitians, who offer specialized nutritional expertise.
 Approved by the Association of Nutrition and Food Professionals (ANFP), the curriculum includes 200 hours of management and clinical directed practice.
 Students are required to complete these experiences at area community, foodservice and health care facilities.
-The program is designed to be completed in two (2) part-time consecutive terms.
+The program offers two tracks; one for students pursuing careers in Dietetics and Nutrition, and another track for students pursuing careers in Hospitality Management & Tourism.
+Both tracks are designed to be completed in two (2) part-time consecutive terms.
 As an integral member of the health care and foodservice management teams, dietary managers are responsible for maintaining cost/profit objectives, purchasing goods and services for the department and supervising staff.
 Students of Sinclair’s Dietary Managers Program are eligible to become pre-professional members of the Association of Nutrition & Food Professionals (ANFP), a nationally recognized organization located at 406 Surrey Woods Drive, St. Charles, Illinois 60174, 1-800-323-1908, www.anfponline.org This specially designed program enables students to enjoy benefits of ANFP membership while attending school.
 Graduates are eligible for professional ANFP membership.
 Benefits include networking, professional growth, educational enrichment, and developing leadership skills.
 Completion of the DM Program and a national credentialing exam will enable graduates to become Certified Dietary Managers, Certified Food Protection Professionals (CDM, CFPPs).
 The DM Program is fully approved by the Association of Nutrition and Food Professionals (ANFP).
 To apply to the program complete a Sinclair Community College application electronically at http://www.sinclair.edu/admissions/Application/.
 Indicate your primary education plan is to obtain a short term certificate and choose Dietary Manager-STC as your primary area of interest.View Full Program Details